gitter-badger/tynn/docs/getting-started.md

 $ gem install tynn
 ```

-Open your preferred text editor and create a file called `config.ru` with the
+Now, create a file named `config.ru` and add the following code to it:
-following code:

 ```ruby
 require "tynn"